Social Anxiety Disorder

 Early intervention is key, and professional guidance from psychologists or therapists is often recommended.

-Cognitive-behavioural therapy (CBT) has shown promise in treating social anxiety in children.
+Online CBT has shown promise in treating social anxiety in children.
 Additionally, creating a supportive home environment can make a world of difference.

 Open communication, patience, and understanding can empower your child to face social challenges head-on.